lambdaclass/concrete/ROADMAP.md

    `net`→`Network`, `console`/`io`→`Console`. `trusted` internals may use
    `Unsafe`, but the public wrapper must re-expose the real cap (a `trusted` extern requires *no* capability, so authority collapses into `Unsafe` unless re-added by hand).
-The item-2a manifest gate fails if a hosted op is behind `Unsafe` alone.
+The stdlib manifest gate fails if a hosted op is behind `Unsafe` alone.
 2. **One IO spine.** All output targets a single `io.Writer` (fn-pointer handle, authority at acquisition, no `dyn`), and there is one `File` type: `fmt`,